5 Days Choquequirao Trek Tour:

 (1) About of the aditional Horse:

-– Aditional Horses can be hired to help carry your personal items such as clothes, sleeping bag etc. They can be hired for $90 for all 4 days and will carry up to a maximum of 25kg (usually 1 horse between 2 persons is more than sufficient).
-You can hire the services of a half a orse to carry up to 12kg for US$50.
+– You bring so much luggage?.
+Aditional Horses can be hired to help carry your personal items such as clothes, sleeping bag etc. They can be hired for $120 for all 5 days and will carry up to a maximum of 25kg (usually 1 horse between 2 persons is more than sufficient).
+You can hire the services of a half a horse to carry up to 12kg for US$60.
 However, even with a personal horse, you will still need to bring a day small pack for essential items.

 (2) About Sleeping Bag: